Salwan Momika: Man who burned Quran killed in Sweden – DW – 01/30/2025

 Momika and co-protester Salwan Najem were in August charged with "agitation against an ethnic group" on four occasions in 2023.

-The charge sheet says the pair desecrated the Koran, including setting it on fire, while making derogatory remarks about Muslims.
+The charge sheet says the pair desecrated the Quran, including setting it on fire, while making derogatory remarks about Muslims.
 On one occasion, the protest took place outside a Stockholm mosque.

 Sweden's relations with several Middle Eastern countries were strained by the pair's protests.